 To make the oars, I used a single hole punch to punch three holes in each side of the boat.

-Next, we threaded three barbeque skewers into the holes and used some brown craft foam hot glued to each end to form the paddle on the oar.
+Next, we threaded three bamboo skewers into the holes and used some brown craft foam hot glued to each end to form the paddle on the oar.

 The craft foam was wrapped around both sides of the skewer and hot glued together.